 “Fool For Your Loving” was written by Bernie Marsden (who had the riffs and the verses), Micky Moody (who wrote the bridge) and David Coverdale (who did the lyrics).
 The funny thing about the song is that it was originally written for BB King, however, they soon realized the song was too good to pass up…and they were right.
 This version of the song is more bluesy and has a nice groove and not as rocking as the hair metal version, but that is okay.
 You have Bernie belting out a great solo that is so different than Vai’s version.

-Recording of the ‘Slide it Album started some time in 1983 and this time around Eddie Kramer was on hand to handle productions duties.
+Recording of the ‘Slide it In’ Album started some time in 1983 and this time around Eddie Kramer was onboard to handle productions duties.
 And let’s just say things did not go well, but was it a band problem (as there were ton of those) or a producer problem, I don’t know.
-But Eddie was replaced with longtime Snake producer Martin Birch.
+But Eddie was replaced quickly with longtime Snake producer Martin Birch.

 The band problems were many on this record and for this tour.
 Micky Moody was back and recorded the album, but things did not go well on tour and David became an ass to Micky and he had enough and quit after the European tour and his last gig was in October 1983, prior to the release of ‘Slide It In’.
 His replacement was John Sykes who was the guitar player for Thin Lizzy at the time.